sampsyo/cs6120/content/blog/2019-11-01-one-vm/index.md

 Sports betting is a fast business, and you want your code to run quickly.
 You begin your project by developing a parser for _QuantPL_ and an Abstract Syntax Tree (AST) interpreter.

 Your colleagues are impressed by your work with _QuantPL_ which they claim is more intuitive when scripting models.
-But soon, they start to notice that it's a lot slower than what they're use to.
+But soon, they start to notice that it's a lot slower than what they're used to.

 You think about developing a real VM.
 This would require spending a lot of time designing a run-time system in C without causing memory leaks.
 You think about using Java instead as your backend.
 You may have to even design a bytecode format and interpreter.
 If they complain more, you'll have to hire others to help you write a JIT compiler.
 This is a slow, costly and painful process.